Supplemental Pay Regulation 627

 Supplemental Pay Procedures

 I. Rates & Limits on Supplemental Pay.
-Payments made to employees for additional work approved pursuant to this Policy should be based on the salary authorized in the current BD-119.
+Payments made to employees for additional work approved pursuant to this regulation should be based on the salary authorized in the current BD-119.

 A. The following steps must be completed and documented in advance of initiating performance of the work for which supplemental pay will be awarded: